Ary-x86/esp32-humidity-sensor-LoRaWan/README.md

 This project is currently in a prototype stage.

-The primary goal is to use LoRaWAN with **KPN Things** via the **OTAA (Over-the-Air Activation)** method.
+The primary goal is to use LoRaWAN 1.0.x with **KPN Things** via the **OTAA (Over-the-Air Activation)** method.
 At present, the device firmware is theoretically correct but is unable to receive the `Join Accept` downlink from the KPN network.
 We are in contact with KPN to resolve this hardware/protocol compatibility issue.

 Because of this, the current status is:
 * **KPN Things Cloud Testing:** The data flow from **KPN Things -> AWS -> Arduino Cloud** and **KPN -> Datacake** can be fully tested using the **KPN Device Simulator**.
 This allows you to verify the entire cloud backend is working correctly without a physical device.
-* **End-to-End Device Testing:** To test the physical device sending data all the way to a cloud platform, the current working method is to use **ABP (Activation by Personalization) with The Things Network (TTN)**.
+* **Testing on TTN with LoRaWan 1.0.x:** To test the physical device sending data all the way to a cloud platform, the current working method for LoRaWaN 1.0.x (Also KPN Things LW Spec)  is to use **ABP (Activation by Personalization) with The Things Network (TTN)**.
+* **Testing on TTN with LoRaWan 1.1:** To test the physical device sending data all the way to a cloud platform, the current working method for LoRaWan 1.1 is to use **OTAA with The Things Network (TTN)**.

+The current goal is to get OTAA working with KPN's LoRaWan 1.0.4.
 The next major update will be the **"OTAA Support Update"** once the downlink issue with KPN Things is resolved.

 ## System Architecture